pahtzo/hurricane-tunnel-dohdot/README.md

 WARNING!
 Use at your own risk!

-These steps specifically downgrade the security of DNS over TLS (DoT) and DNS over HTTPS (DoH) to cleartext old-school DNS.
+These steps specifically downgrade the security of DNS over TLS (DoT) and DNS over HTTPS (DoH) to cleartext old-school DNS on the inside of your netowrk.
+The Unbound outbound forwarding settings will still allow DoT connections to your outside forwarders provided they support DoT over port 853.

-This post is specific to users running Netgate pfSense Plus 23.05 with pfBlockerNG 3.2.0_5 and Windows machines using Chormium-based browsers.
+The following is specific to users running Netgate pfSense Plus 23.05 with pfBlockerNG 3.2.0_5 and Windows machines using Chormium-based browsers.

 pfSense Plus Firewall information:
 Based on pfSense 2.6.0 CE upgraded to pfSense Plus 23.05 (personal/lab use license).